-• Use the cigarette butts you collected from the "Bag o' Butts for Tobacco-Free Schools" activity.
+• Use the cigarette butts you collected from the "Bag o' Butts for a Tobacco-Free Campus" activity.
 Count the number of butts and then put them in a jar or clear bag.
-At the health fair, ask people to guess how many cigarette butts there are in the jar.
+At the health carnival, ask people to guess how many cigarette butts there are in the jar.
 You could have them write their answer on a slip of paper along with their name and announce the winner at the end of the day (or throughout the day, if you wish).